-POPE COUNTY I, , hereby state: (1) I am the duly authorized agent of competitive bid which is attached to this st non-existence of collusion among and betw pertaining to the giving or offering of thing consideration in the awarding of any contr tatement.
-I c ween bidder gs of value to ertify the fact is and state off to government s as detailed be ficials, as well a personnel in re elow pertaining to the as to the facts eturn for special (2) I am fully aware of the facts and circum statement is attached and have been person submission of the bid.
-(3) Neither the bidder nor anyone subject t (A) To any collusion among bidders in res price or to refrain from bidding; (B) To any collusion with any state official contract, or as to any other terms of the pro- - ity, quality, or p price in the prospective (C) In any discussions between bidders and thing of value for special consideration in the control of the contr • of money or other (4) I hereby guarantee that the specification deviations from the specifications shall occur Board of Directors of the school district.
-Signature Subscribed and sworn to before me this day of , 20 Notary Public Date Adopted: July 8, 2008
+POPE COUNTY I, e: (1) I am the duly authorized agent of competitive bid which is attached to the non-existence of collusion among and pertaining to the giving or offering of the consideration in the awarding of any consideration. nis statement.
+I c between bidden things of value t certify the fars rs and state to governme acts as detailed below pertaining to the officials, as well as to the facts ent personnel in return for special (2) I am fully aware of the facts and circular statement is attached and have been persubmission of the bid.
+(3) Neither the bidder nor anyone subj (A) To any collusion among bidders in price or to refrain from bidding; or control has been a party: mpetition by agreement to bid at a fixed (B) To any collusion with any state off contract, or as to any other terms of the - antity, quality, or price in the prospective (C) In any discussions between bidder thing of value for special consideration (4) I hereby guarantee that the specific deviations from the specifications shal Board of Directors of the school district l occur only as - Signature Subscribed and sworn to before me this is day of , 20 Notary Public Date Adopted: July 8, 2008 Last Revised